Cerro Catedral (Uruguay)

-For the mountain in Argentina, see Cerro Catedral.

 Cerro Catedral ("Cathedral Hill"), also known as Cerro Cordillera, is a peak and the highest point of Uruguay, with an altitude of 513.66 m.
 It is located north of Maldonado Department, in the municipality of Aiguá, in a hill range named Sierra Carapé, which constitutes part of a larger range named Cuchilla Grande.
 Its name derived from the curious forms of the rocky elevations of its summit, which are very common in the southern part of this country.

 History

 Until 1973, Cerro de las Ánimas (formerly known as Mirador Nacional), with an elevation of 501 m, was considered the highest point of Uruguay.
 However, in that year, a group of scientists of the Servicio Geográfico Militar (Military Geographic Service) changed the measure of Cerro Catedral.

 Geography

 Location and geology

 Sierra Carapé, formed in Precambrian time, crosses the Maldonado Department from west to east and enters the Rocha Department.
 It constitutes the border between the departments of Lavalleja and Maldonado.
 Cerro Catedral, or Cerro Cordillera, is situated in the region of Las Cañas, in the 8th Judicial Section and the 9th Police Section of the Maldonado Department.
 Near Cerro Catedral there are the source of José Ignacio Stream (Arroyo José Ignacio), which runs from north to south, and the source of Coronilla Stream (Arroyo Coronilla), running to the northwest, which drains into Aiguá.

 The hill is situated in an area of the range which its formation is mainly granitic and gneissic.